-The Aberdeen Area (AA), Edgewood Area (EA) and Bayside Child Development Centers (CDC) offer a variety of care options for children 6 weeks to 5 years of age.
+The Aberdeen Area, Edgewood Area and Bayside Child Development Centers offer a variety of care options for children 6 weeks to 5 years of age.
 Our centers are accredited by the National Association for the Education of Young Children (NAEYC) and certified by the Department of Defense (DoD).
-Our staff are trained in early childhood education and are committed to providing you and your family a wonderful experience while here at APG.
-In addition to the goals of CYS, each facility works to create a safe, nurturing environment offering quality child care.
+Our staff are trained in early childhood education and committed to providing you and your family a wonderful experience while here at APG.
+In addition to the goals of CYS each facility works to create a safe, nurturing environment offering quality child care.

 The AA CDC is located in Building 2485 and the phone numbers are 410-278-5748/3487.
 The Bayside CDC is located in Building 2521 and the phone number is 410-278-4683.
 The EA CDC is located in Building E1901 and the phone numbers are 410-436-2077/2692.

-\\ The hours of operation for all three centers are 0600-1800, Monday through Friday and are closed on Federal Holidays, Garrison Commander-approved closings and CYS Mandatory Training Days.
+The hours of operation for all three centers are 0600-1800 hours, Monday through Friday and are closed on all Federal Holidays, Garrison Commander-approved closings and two CYS Mandatory Training Days each year.

-School-Age Care
+School Age Care

-The School Age Care (SAC) program provides before- and after-school care (and hourly care on a space-available basis) for children in kindergarten through fifth grade with enriched, age-appropriate, child-centered activities.
+The School Age Care (SAC) program provides before- and after-school care for children in kindergarten through fifth grade with enriched, age-appropriate, child-centered activities.
 The program offers enrichment activities using the 4-H and Boys and Girls Club of America (BGCA) Curriculum.
 The SAC program is accredited by the Counsel on Accreditation (COA) and certified by the Department of Defense (DoD).

-The SAC/Youth Center is located in the Aberdeen Area, Building 2522. and the phone numbers are 410-278-9061/4995.

-The SAC/Youth Center is located in the Edgewood Area, Building E1902, and the phone numbers are 410-436-2862/2098.
+The SAC/Youth Centers are located in the Aberdeen Area, Building 2522 and the phone numbers are 410-278-9061/4995; Edgewood Area, Building E1902, and the phone numbers are 410-436-2862/2098.

-\\The operating hours during the school year for SAC are Monday through Friday, 0600-0845 and 1530-1800.
-During school-out days, spring vacation, and the summer program the hours are Monday through Friday, 0600-1800.
+The operating hours during the school year for SAC are Monday through Friday, 0600-0845 and 1530-1800.
+During school out days, spring vacation Monday through Friday, 0600-1800 hours (during school days off, vacation breaks and the summer program).